Rezzato: Topography

 The comune of Rezzato in the Province of Brescia.

+Former marble quarry Corna Rossa, now a free natural area.
+Typical red "corna" stone can be clearly seen on the mountain wall.

 Rezzato is located in the northern section of the Po Valley, immediately east of Brescia, at the foot of the Brescian Prealps.

-The territory consists of three large morphological macroregions: the flat bight between Monte Maddalena, the hills of Botticino and the Monte Regogna.
-The hilly system consists of the mountains Regogna, Fieno (the highest point of the town's territory at 430 m) and Marguzzo, and two hills called Peladolo and Poggio San Martino.
-While the northern part of the territory is hilly, the southern area of the town is flat.
+The territory consists of three large morphological macroregions: the flat basin between Monte Maddalena, the hills of Botticino, and Monte Regogna.
+The hilly system comprises mountains Regogna, Fieno — the highest point of the municipal territory at 430 m — and Marguzzo, alongside two hills called Peladolo and Poggio San Martino.
+While the northern part of the territory is hilly, the southern area is flat.

 The administrative comune covers a total area of 18.2 km2.

-The hills of the entire area are made up of different types of stones.
-The first one to be considered is the "corna" consisting of calcium carbonate and magnesium, which would have formed almost 193 million years ago.
+The hills of the area are composed of various types of stone.
+The first of these is the "corna", consisting of calcium carbonate and magnesium, which formed approximately 193 million years ago.
 This stone is present throughout the basin between Monte Regogna and Monte Marguzzo, including Poggio San Martino.
-Important studies carried out on Mount Regogna allowed the identification of various fossilized forms of marine life and marine life.
-The age of the "corso" begins shortly after the corna one.
-This stone is in the lower part of Monte Regogna.
-Since they are very low parts, time so submerged in the sea, fossil shells of ammonite and sea urchins have been found here.
-The "medolo", which rises on the west side of Monte Regogna, has a much newer formation (178 million years ago) and is a stone made up of limestone marbles.
-The medolo is characteristic of a deep marine environment and therefore even here rivers of fossil shells emerge.
+Geological studies conducted on Monte Regogna have led to the identification of various fossilized forms of marine life.
+The geological age of the "corso" stone began shortly after that of the corna.
+This stone is located in the lower parts of Monte Regogna; due to these lower elevations historically being submerged by the sea, fossilized shells of ammonites and sea urchins have been found here.
+The "medolo", which rises on the west side of Monte Regogna, is a younger formation (dating to 178 million years ago) and is composed of limestone marbles.
+The medolo is characteristic of a deep marine environment, resulting in a high abundance of fossilized shells.

-At just 20 km from the Garda Lake, it is crossed by the so-called Naviglio Grande Bresciano, an ancient canal built in 1253, from which departs a huge system of small canals now mostly covered and still today used for agriculture.
-Other important canals are the Rino, a torrent that coming from the mountains, crosses the historic centre of Virle Treponti and enters the Naviglio Grande at the highway of Treponti.
-Near the mouth of the Rino, from the waters of the Naviglio the canal Lupa flows through the countryside south of Treponti towards Castenedolo.
-From Botticino descends the torrent Rino Musia that crosses part of the northeast wooded area of the town and then enters the city of Brescia.
+Located just 20 km from Lake Garda, the town is crossed by the Naviglio Grande Bresciano, an ancient canal built in 1253.
+A vast network of small, now mostly covered canals originates from it, which continues to be used for agriculture.
+Other notable waterways include the Rino, a torrent that descends from the mountains, crosses the historic center of Virle Treponti, and merges with the Naviglio Grande near the Treponti highway.
+Near the mouth of the Rino, the Lupa canal flows out from the Naviglio, running through the countryside south of Treponti toward Castenedolo.
+Additionally, the Rino Musia torrent descends from Botticino, crossing part of the northeastern wooded area of the town before entering the city of Brescia.